InovaFiscaliza/RF.Fusion/src/mariadb/scripts/README.md

 If a change alters schema shape, seed format or bootstrap semantics in a meaningful way, prefer introducing a new versioned script instead of silently rewriting history.

+For the current repository state, the three `create*` scripts are the only canonical bootstrap SQL artifacts in this directory.

 ### Keep seed files aligned with runtime assumptions